 The conservation practitioners have the obligation to ensure the translocation site is safe and under a land management regime that provides protection in perpetuity with a management plan in place.
-It should be:
+The site should be:

-- A suitable geographic site with respect to topography, access to the ocean, strength and direction of prevailing winds, climate, features for ease of take-off and landing such as take-off trees for climbing petrels and open runways for albatross, nesting substrate, reasonable distance to adequate foraging grounds, and high enough in elevation to preclude periodic inundation from storm waves; - free of predators and invasive species harmful to Procellariiforms or be fenced prior to translocations and regularly managed to control those detrimental species.
-The fenced areas must be large enough to meet the space requirements for the species with regard to take off and landing behaviour; - surveyed prior to the translocation for the presence of any endemic species (e.g. flora or fauna) that could potentially be disturbed by the project, or that could influence the success of the colony establishment attempt such as another species of burrow nesting seabird at the site; - a site not likely to be needed for translocation of another population of the same species that is genetically distinct but that may hybridize with the subject population; - atop a cliff, elevated above surroundings, or relatively free of man-made or natural obstructions to facilitate fledging and arrivals and departures of other conspecifics; - relatively accessible to biologists, to facilitate delivery of supplies and monitoring; - a site for which other conflicting uses (e.g. local fishing, aircraft operations, city lights, busy roads, and antennae etc.) have been considered and conflict avoidance measures are feasible. - For critically endangered species, carefully evaluated with regard to the distance between source and translocation site so that the ability of individuals to encounter conspecifics (e.g. at sea or over land) is not compromised.
+- suitable with respect to topography, access to the ocean, strength and direction of prevailing winds, climate, features for ease of take-off and landing such as take-off trees for climbing petrels and open areas for albatrosses, nesting substrate, reasonable distance to adequate foraging grounds, and high enough in elevation to preclude periodic inundation from storm waves or high tides; - free of predators and invasive species harmful to Procellariiformes or be fenced prior to translocations and regularly managed to control those detrimental species.
+The fenced areas must be large enough to meet the space requirements for take-off and landing; - surveyed prior to the translocation for the presence of any endemic species (flora or fauna) that could potentially be disturbed by the project, or that could influence the success of the colony establishment attempt, such as another species of burrow nesting seabird at the site; - not likely to be needed for translocation of another population of the same species that is genetically distinct but that may hybridize with the subject population; - relatively free of man-made or natural obstructions to facilitate fledging and arrival and departure of conspecifics; - have no history of disease outbreaks, particularly diseases that can be dormant such as pox virus and avian cholera; - relatively accessible to biologists, to facilitate delivery of supplies and monitoring; - free from other conflicting uses (e.g. local fishing, aircraft operations, city lights, busy roads, antennae, etc.), or conflict avoidance measures should be feasible. - for critically endangered species, carefully evaluated with regard to the distance between source and translocation site so that the ability of individuals to encounter conspecifics (e.g. at sea or over land) is not compromised.

-If other human activities occur in the vicinity of the selected site, local residents should be informed and educated about the project and their input sought and considered.
+If other human activities occur in the vicinity of the selected site, local residents should be informed and educated about the project, and their input sought and considered.